 Pet tortoises are popular pets for many people since they are quiet, cute (especially as hatchlings), and don't shed any fur.
 But tortoises can live a very long time (anywhere from 50 to 100 years).
-If you take one as a pet, be prepared to provide a lifetime of care and consider that your pet might even outlive you if you choose to keep one as a pet.
+If you take one as a pet, be prepared to provide a lifetime of care and consider that your pet might even outlive you.

 Behavior and Temperament

 Most tortoises are too large to handle as adults, and it's advisable not to handle them to any great degree when they are smaller, either.
 This can cause the tortoise stress, which often leads to illness if the stressful situation is ongoing.

 The biggest drawback to a pet tortoise for most people is their long lifespan.
 Larger tortoises, like the sulcata, can live for up to 80 years, so you'll need to have a plan for caring for a pet tortoise in their (and your) old age.

 Many tortoise species are fairly large and need a decent-sized enclosure, preferably outdoors.
 Because of these preferable housing arrangements, pet tortoises are best suited for areas with milder climates.